TraDAO (TOD) Achieves Self Reported Market Capitalization of $304.60 Million

 TraDAO Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as TraDAO directly using U.S. dollars.
-Investors seeking to acquire TraDAO should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TraDAO using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as TraDAO directly using U.S. dollars.
+Investors seeking to trade TraDAO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TraDAO using one of the aforementioned exchanges.

 Receive News & Updates for TraDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TraDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.